Skip to main content

 Safety Profile

-No long-term safety data exists.
-The single published study on AHK-Cu (Pyo et al. 2007) has not been replicated or extended to in vivo or human testing in the years since publication.
+No long-term human safety data exist for AHK-Cu.
+The single published study (Pyo et al., 2007) has not been replicated, extended to living animals, or tested in a human trial in the years since.

 Contraindications

-• Wilson's disease (impaired copper metabolism and excretion)
+• Wilson's disease (impaired copper excretion and risk of copper overload)

 • Menkes disease (copper transport disorder)